 Who is present

-Looks at the characteristics of those “in the room” and uniqueness.
+Looks at the characteristics of those “in the room” and their uniqueness.
 Diversity can be measured by the representation of individuals across various identities and experiences.

 Inclusion

-Who is welcomed
+Who is welcome

 Equity

-who has what they need
+Who has what they need

 Belonging